 Here's an explanation of the charges and events you might see on your statement:

-If you have a credit account and choose to spread the cost of your payments, you will incur a 'service charge'.
-To find out more about this charge, please click here
+If you have a credit account and choose to spread the cost of your payments, you'll incur an interest charge.
+Please see Can you tell me more about my interest charge? for more information.

 You will be charged a standard fee for the delivery of your parcel.
 If you opt for additional services, such as next day delivery, the cost will increase.
 Our delivery options can be found on our website.